 Indonesia Starts Here

-The hardest part of planning an Indonesia itinerary is reconciling the country’s geography.
+The hardest part of planning a 1 month Indonesia itinerary is reconciling the country’s geography.
 Indonesia stretches as far, west to east, as the continental United States; with few exceptions, traveling between its hundreds of islands is a tedious and even treacherous affair.

 Most people underestimate the amount of time they need to travel Indonesia, even if they’ve got a relatively good grasp of the things to do in Indonesia and the distance between destinations.
 Frankly, even an Indonesia trip that lasts one month is barely sufficient to be comprehensive, even if you plan mostly to fly.

-For my part, I’ll be keeping it real throughout this post, separating the best places to visit in Indonesia from ones you can really, to letting you know exactly how much time you’re going to need to see one, two or all of them and how they all fit into your larger Southeast Asia trip.
+For my part, I’ll be keeping it real throughout this post, separating the best places to visit in Indonesia from ones you can really, to letting you know exactly how long to spend in Indonesia and how they all fit into your larger Southeast Asia trip.
 I might be a little harsh at times, but I’d rather you be disappointed now than as you’re boarding your flight back home.

 When to Visit Indonesia